Skip to main content

 • Do not inject contrast while the device is activated.

 • Use only listed compatible guidewires and introducers with the JETSTREAM System.
-The use of any supplies not listed as compatible may damage or compromise the performance of the JETSTREAM System
+The use of any supplies not listed as compatible may damage or compromise the performance of the JETSTREAM System.

-Console WARNINGS and PRECAUTIONS
+Console WARNINGS

 • Do not open either pump door during operation of the System.
 Doing so could result in loss of aspiration and/or infusion and will halt device activation.